MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

 2. Open an Administrator Command Prompt or PowerShell window
 3. Navigate to the folder where the *MOMCertImport.exe* utility is saved
 4. Run the *MomCertImport.exe* utility
-   a.
-In CMD:
+      1. In CMD:
-      i.	*MOMCertImport.exe*
+          1. *MOMCertImport.exe*
-   b.
-In PowerShell:
+      1. In PowerShell:
-      i.	*.\MOMCertImport.exe*
+          1. *.\MOMCertImport.exe*
 5. When ran, a GUI Window will pop up asking to **Select a Certificate**
-   a.
-There will be a list of certificates, if you do not immediately see a list, select **More choices**.
+      1. There will be a list of certificates, if you do not immediately see a list, select **More choices**.
 6. From the list, select the new certificate for this machine
-   a.
-Select **You can verify the certificate by selecting** to view the certificate properties.
+      1. Select **You can verify the certificate by selecting** to view the certificate properties.
 7. Select **OK**
 8. If successful, below message will display in the console: